A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Datasets

-Moreover, two datasets have addressed a key limitation of FSC-147 -- its limited number of images featuring multiple object categories -- by including images with multiple categories: OmniCount-191~\cite{DBLP:journals/corr/abs-2403-05435} and MCAC~\cite{DBLP:conf/eccv/HobleyP24}.
-However, OmniCount-191 is not publicly available, and MCAC has significant drawbacks: it lacks appropriate annotations for open-world text-guided approaches and is synthetic, failing to represent realistic scenarios.
+\paragraph{OmniCount-191 and MCAC} Moreover, two datasets have addressed a key limitation of FSC-147---its limited number of images featuring multiple object categories---by including images with multiple categories: OmniCount-191~\cite{DBLP:conf/aaai/MondalNZ025} and MCAC~\cite{DBLP:conf/eccv/HobleyP24}.
+However, both present significant drawbacks.
+OmniCount-191 contains a low number of objects per image, and many images within the same category are visually similar---often being augmented versions of the same source---even across training and test splits.
+MCAC, on the other hand, is synthetic and lacks appropriate annotations for open-world text-guided approaches, limiting its applicability to realistic scenarios. \csname rev4round3\endcsname{Notably, still within the context of synthetic data,~\cite{DBLP:conf/eccv/DAlessandroMH24} and~\cite{DBLP:conf/wacv/DoubinskyACB24} proposed approaches relying on text-to-image latent diffusion models to produce counting data across diverse object categories.}